Set 'Em Up Joe

 "Set 'Em Up Joe" is a song co-written and recorded by American country music artist Vern Gosdin.
 It was released in April 1988 as the second single from the album Chiseled in Stone.
 The song was Gosdin's second number one on the country chart.
-The single went to number one for one week and spent a total of fifteen weeks within the Top 40.
-Gosdin wrote the song with Dean Dillon, Buddy Cannon and Hank Cochran.
+The single went to number one for one week and spent a total of 15 weeks in the top 40.
+Gosdin wrote the song with Dean Dillon, Buddy Cannon, and Hank Cochran.

 Content

 The song was a tribute to country music legend Ernest Tubb.
+The narrator is bereft that his partner has left him, and takes to playing "Walking the Floor Over You" on the jukebox at the bar.
+The lyrics reference other famed country stars, such as Lefty Frizzell and Hank Williams Sr.

 Cover versions

 The song was covered by Jamey Johnson on his 2010 album The Guitar Song.